 “Living in the 1st gen Theme Community is something I highly recommend.
 This is a huge campus and coming to it for the first time can be extremely intimidating.
 Making friends and feeling accepted is something everyone wants, living in this Theme Community really helped with that.
 You live with people who share a similar background as you, which makes connecting to them an ease.
 People followed the ‘open door policy’ everyday, inviting others into their room with welcoming smiles.
 The RA for 1st Gen also reached out to us with special events and beneficial resources.
 It has definitely been a great experience living in this community, so if you are considering it you should follow through and join!”

-• MHC is a partnership between Michigan Housing and Diversity and Inclusion.
-Residents can look forward to participating in regular dialogues about diversity and inclusion, gain skills in planning and facilitating diversity and inclusion programming and participating in signature events.
+- MHC is coordinated by the Michigan Housing Diversity and Inclusion Department.
+Residents can look forward to participating in regular dialogues, gaining skills in planning and facilitating programming, and participating in signature events.

 “My favorite memory is being able to bond with the engineers and business students on my floor and be able to talk about projects we were working on.
 We are able to push each other to achieve new heights and push past harder obstacles.”